boi1duh/switch-waste-pro-git/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: ✨ Feature Request
+name: Feature Request
-about: Suggest a new feature or enhancement
+description: Suggest a new feature or enhancement
 title: "[FEATURE] "
-labels: enhancement
+labels: ["enhancement", "feature-request"]
-assignees: boi1duh
+assignees: []
 ---

-## ✨ Feature Request
+## Feature Request

 ### Problem Statement
 What problem are you trying to solve?
-What pain point does this address?
+What is the current limitation?

 ### Proposed Solution
 Describe the solution you'd like to see implemented.